algorithms-in-action/algorithms-in-action.github.io/src/algorithms/extra-info/PRIMInfo.md

 loop that calls Prims() for each node in the graph, ignoring nodes that have already been visited.
 Can you think of a different way of coding it?

+In AIA, the coding of various graph algorithms is designed to show their similarity.
+Iterative DFS, breadth first search, Dijkstra's shortest path algorithm, heuristic search and Prim's minimal spanning tree algorithm all have *identical* top-level pseudocode - check it out!
+Can you re-write the code for this and/or for other algorithms to make it as simple as possible, rather than emphasising similarity?

 Compare and contrast how Prim's algorithm and Kruskal's algorithm operate to compute minimum spanning trees.